Central Lodge is situated in the heart of Keetmanshoop...

 Power supply: Mains Electricity

 Communications: There are phones in each of the rooms at Central Lodge.
 If you are travelling with a mobile phone you will also have good network coverage in Keetmanshoop.
-Internet and fax facilities are also available in the office and can be used on request.
+There is WiFI available in the main areas for guests.

 TV & radio: The lodge has DSTV (Digital Satellite Television) in all the rooms and an entertainment system in the restaurant and bar.
 Soft music is played throughout the day.